Health & Safety Advice & Useful Information

 The Health & Safety Executive

-The Health and Safety Executive (HSE) is the national watchdog for work-related health and safety and illness issues.
-Their role is to prevent people being killed, injured or made ill by work.
-The HSE work together with businesses to create healthy places of work and to reduce and prevent risk.
+The Health and Safety Executive (HSE) is the national watchdog for work-related health and safety, relating to injuries and illness.
+Their role is to prevent people from being killed, injured or made ill by work.
+The HSE work together with businesses to create healthy places of work and to reduce risk.

 The HSE website www.hse.gov.uk provides employers, businesses and self-employed people with basic information on what they must do to ensure they comply with health and safety law.